K4liber/subinterpreters/README.md

 the language behaviour. `GIL` is a simple solution for the thread-safety problems, but it is a blocker for utilizing multiple cores.
 - `Per-interpreter GIL` seems like a promising approach for multi-core utilization.
-But lets wait for 3.13 and a solid interface, together with external modules support.
+But lets wait for 3.13 and a python interface.
+I hope for the external modules support and the more mature implementation based on gathered experiences.
 - `Python` has a lot of cons, but a lot of of people still love it, mostly due to the  great, initial simplicity of writing programs in `Python`.
 Prototyping with `Python` is easy and fast.

 ## <a name="playground"></a>Play with a per-interpreter GIL yourself

 I have created a simple application with a GUI (using QT) in order to show an example of using `Subinterpreter` as an unit of execution.
 I strongly encourage you to playaround with the code.

-There is already an implemention[1] of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation.
+There is already an implemention[[1]](#b1) of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation.

 ### Environment preparation